giacomoguiulfo/42-fillit/README.md

 Fillit is a recursive backtracking that fits a set of Tetriminos in the smallest possible square without rotatiting the Tetriminos.

-Here is an example of valid map of Tetriminos which the code fits in the following square:
+Here is an example of valid map of Tetriminos (maximum of 26 blocks) which the code fits in the following square:

 ```
 ....
 .##.